This page is referenced by:

 Title: Veduta del Tempio di Ercole nella Città di Cora, dieci miglia lontano da Velletri Signature: Cavalier Piranesi delin(eavit). e inc(idit).

 Title: Veduta del Tempio di Ercole nella Città di Cora, dieci miglia lontano da Velletri Signature: Cavalier Piranesi delin(eavit). e inc(idit).
-Title: View of the Temple of Hercules in the City of Cori, ten miles from Velletri Signature: Designed and engraved by the Knight Piranesi
+Title: View of the Temple of Hercules in the City of Cori, ten miles from Velletri Signature: Designed and engraved by Cavalier Piranesi

 The temple is the subject of many plates in Piranesi’s archaeological volume, Antichità di Cora, printed five years earlier in 1764, in which elevations, plans, and detailed studies present a totalizing view of this structure.
 In that volume, this temple is a site of archaeological inquiry and scholarly debate: Piranesi speculates about its builders, materials, and design by citing and (especially) interrogating classical and contemporary sources.